rekola/translator/README.md

 Machine Translation Service based on MarianNMT.
 The project is a microservice that contains a web server that provides a REST based HTTP API for machine translation.
 FastText is used for input language detection.
 This is a work in progress.
+The software is not yet multi-threaded, so translation tasks block the server for their duration.

 ## Dependencies